apache/activemq-artemis/docs/user-manual/en/rest.md

 durable subscription (topics only), then you must use the form parameters (`application/x-www-form-urlencoded`) described below.

 - `autoAck`.
 A value of `true` or `false` can be given.
 This defaults to `true` if you do not pass this parameter.

 - `durable`.
 A value of `true` or `false` can be given.
 This defaults to `false` if you do not pass this parameter.
 Only available on topics.
 This specifies whether you want a durable subscription or not.
 A durable subscription persists through server restart.

 - `name`.
 This is the name of the durable subscription.
 If you do not provide this parameter, the name will be automatically generated by the server.
 Only usable on topics.

 - `selector`.
 This is an optional JMS selector string.
 The Apache ActiveMQ Artemis REST interface adds HTTP headers to the JMS message for REST produced messages.
 HTTP headers are prefixed with "http\_" and every '-' character is converted to a '\$'.

 - `idle-timeout`.
 For a topic subscription, idle time in milliseconds in which the consumer connections will be closed if idle.

 - `delete-when-idle`.
 Boolean value, If true, a topic subscription will be deleted (even if it is durable) when the idle timeout is reached.

-> **Note**
+> **Note:**
 >
 > If you have multiple pull-consumers active at the same time on the
 > same destination be aware that unless the `consumer-window-size` is 0